 - Apply for Undergraduate Post-Baccalaureate (UBP) status (see Graduate Admission → Prospective Students) and take any necessary one or more 200- and 300-level Prerequisite Undergraduate Courses.
 (Foreign students note: You cannot be UPB while on a student visa.)

 - Next take at least two 400-level CS courses*.

 - Apply for non-degree graduate status and take at least two 500-level CS courses.

 - Apply for admission to the Master of Science in CS or Master of Computer Science degree program.

 (*) Prerequisite undergraduate courses, specifically CS 401 and 402, do not count as 400-level courses.

 Applying Non-Degree Coursework To A Degree Program

-After admission into a degree program, a student can request that up to 9 credit hours of non-degree coursework be applied to the degree Program of Study.
+After admission into a degree program, you can request up to 9 credit hours of non-degree coursework be applied to the degree Program of Study.
 CS 201, 401, and 402 cannot be applied; see Transfer Courses for details.

 Last modified: 3/18/2019.

 2019-03-18: Update links for non-degree status.
 Tweak wording about needing all requirements when applying NDG -> program.
 2018-06-26 Make clear that B's are required for CS 201/401/402.
 Also make clear that for degree admission, the other requirements must be met (GRE in particular).